GeneralSergal/ORP/Docs/CONTRIBUTING.md

 - preserve epistemic integrity
 - maintain architectural invariants
 - avoid provenance corruption
-- remain aligned with ORP v3.0 governance
+- remain aligned with ORP Δ governance
 - comply with the repository’s legal framework
 - do not introduce liability for the maintainers or operators